rklaehn/rklaehn.github.io/content/blog/starship-lunox-architecture.md

 </figure>

 The end result is very promising.
 The exact numbers will vary depending on exact Starship capabilities.
-But the end result is a *large* reduction of the number of tanker flights needed to get a very substantial payload to the Moon.
+But there is a *large* reduction of the number of tanker flights needed to get a very substantial payload to the Moon.

 # Launch windows

-From Earth to the LEO depot you have one or two almost instantaneous launch windows per day, more if some orbit phasing is acceptable.
+From Earth to the LEO depot you have one or two almost instantaneous launch windows *per day*.

-From LEO to EML1 and back you have two pretty wide launch windows when the LEO depot orbit crosses the lunar orbital plane.
+From LEO to EML1 and back you have two pretty wide launch windows *per month* when the LEO depot orbit crosses the lunar orbital plane.

-From EML1 to the Moon and back you can start at any time with some minor delta-v variations.
+From the Moon to EML1 and back you can start at any time with some minor delta-v variations.

 <figure>
 <p align="center">